kashifzaidi1/playbook/README.md

 # playbook
-How to convert your freelancing work into a company
+How to transition from freelancing to a consulting company